In the current climate of festivals in Australia, there are literally thousands of one-day, weekend and week-long music festivals popping up.

 Part ticketed and part free event, there is an outdoor main stage, with markets, car displays, children’s entertainment, games and activities.

-The markets range from quality stalls, a food and drink area, and showcasing local products and services.
+The markets range from food and drink, quality stalls, and a showcase of local products and services.

 A small town with a population of 2300, but over 100 community groups showcasing the true spirit of the residents.